muhammetdalbasti/Da_Project1_Python/README.md

 </details>

-<a name="Executive_Summary"></a>
 ## Executive Summary

 ### Chapter 1:
 <details>
 <summary>Show/Hide</summary>
 <br>
-    <strong>I'll be analyzing a dataset of traffic stops in Rhode Island that was collected by the Stanford Open Policing Project.</strong>
+    I'll be analyzing a dataset of traffic stops in Rhode Island that was collected by the Stanford Open Policing Project.
     * It's important that we familiarize ourself with the dataset.
 I'll read the dataset into pandas, examine the first few rows, and then count the number of missing values.
     * I'll drop the county_name column because it only contains missing values, and I'll drop the state column because all of the traffic stops took place in one state (Rhode         Island).
 Thus, these columns can be dropped because they contain no useful information.
     * The driver_gender column will be critical to many of our analyses.
 Because only a small fraction of rows are missing driver_gender, we'll drop those rows from the dataset.